Blac Chyna Filming ‘Keeping Up With The Kardashians’, Is Happy Despite Break Up

 A post shared by Blac Chyna (@blacchyna) on

-After all, yesterday was Rob’s 30th birthday, and while it doesn’t look like Blac Chyna was there to celebrate it with him, she did take the time to wish him a happy birthday on social media.
+After all, yesterday was Rob’s 30th birthday and while it doesn’t look like Blac Chyna was there to celebrate it with him, she did take the time to wish him a happy birthday on social media.
 Another thing to consider is that even though Rob and Chyna split up last month, he was still posting on Instagram in support of her business endeavors.
 It really looks like there could be hope for a Rob and Chyna reunion and possibly even more of their reality show.

 What's in the Box? ????
 Find out now @lashedcosmetics www.lashedcosmetics.com